AngularJSUtah/code-of-conduct/README.md

 * **Matt Winchester**, Organizer
 * **Jason Waters**, Organizer

-Meetup organizers will be happy to help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
+Meetup organizers will be happy to help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the meetup.
 We value your attendance.

 If you are subject to unacceptable behavior, notice that someone else is being subject to unacceptable behavior, or have any other concerns, please notify any organizer, which can do via: